Finite Scale Lyapunov Analysis of Temperature Fluctuations in Homogeneous Isotropic Turbulence: Introduction

-From a theoretical point of view, the properties of $\Theta(\kappa)$ can be investigated through the evolution equation of the temperature spectrum. $\Theta(\kappa)$ is the Fourier-Transform of $f_\theta$ which in turn satisfies the Corrsin equation (\cite{Corrsin_1}).
-This latter includes the term $G$, a quantity providing the temperature cascade, directly related to the triple correlation $p_*$, and responsible for the thermal energy distribution at the several wavelengths.
-As $G$ depends also on the velocity fluctuations, the Corrsin equation requires the knowledge of the velocity correlation $f$, thus it must be solved together to the von K\'arm\'an--Howarth equation.
+From a theoretical point of view, the properties of $\Theta(\kappa)$ can be investigated through its evolution equation. $\Theta(\kappa)$ is the Fourier--Transform of $f_\theta$ which varies according to the Corrsin equation (\cite{Corrsin_1}).
+This latter includes $G$, a term responsible for the thermal energy cascade that is directly related to the triple correlation $p_*$, thus the Corrsin equation is not closed.
+As $G$ depends also on the velocity fluctuations, the Corrsin equation requires the knowledge of $f$, thus it must be solved together to the von K\'arm\'an--Howarth equation.
 On this argument, some work has been written.
-For instance, \cite{Baev} (and references therein) studied temperature and kinetic energy spectra adopting a closure model for the Corrsin and von K\'arm\'an--Howarth equations based on the gradient hypothesis, which incorporates empirical constants.
-Nevertheless, to the author knowledge, the estimation of $\Theta(\kappa)$ based on the theoretical analysis of the closure of von K\'arm\'an–-Howarth and Corrsin equations has not received due attention.
+For instance, \cite{Baev} (and references therein) studied temperature and kinetic energy spectra adopting a closure model based on the gradient hypothesis, which incorporates empirical constants.
+Nevertheless, to the author's knowledge, the estimation of $\Theta(\kappa)$ based on the theoretical analysis of the closure of von K\'arm\'an–-Howarth and Corrsin equations has not received due attention.